 To help with the accounting side of starting a limited company, I have created a simple checklist.
 If you have any questions about any of the steps below, please feel free to contact me firstname.lastname@example.org

 1. Register as a company director

-Depending on your country of residence, you may also need to register the company with your tax authority in order to file the companies annual corporation tax return.
+Depending on your country of residence, you may also need to register the company with your tax authority in order to file the company's annual corporation tax return.

 2. Open and activate online tax accounts

-Do the same for your limited companies tax account (if applicable).
-You should then have an online individual tax account for your personal tax return and an online company tax account for your companies tax return.
+Do the same for your limited company tax account (if applicable).
+You should then have an online individual tax account for your personal tax return and an online company tax account for your company's tax return.

 Note: If you are based in the UK, you should receive a Unique Tax Reference (UTR) for yourself and a separate UTR for the company.
 Once you have these, you can open an online tax accounts at www.hmrc.gov.uk.

 You will need to keep company and personal financial transactions separate.